Move supplier assurance off spreadsheets. Private pilot opening soon.→ Join the pilot

 Each EU member state transposes the directive into national law with some local variation — deadlines, thresholds, sector inclusions, supervisory authority structures all differ.
 We're building country-specific guides for the markets we serve.

-Shards Supply Chain Assurance is built specifically for the Article 21(2)(d) supply chain provisions.
-We turn supplier assessment from a spreadsheet exercise into a structured, defensible programme:
+Supply Chain Assurance is built specifically for the Article 21(2)(d) supply chain provisions.
+It turns supplier assessment from a spreadsheet exercise into a structured, defensible programme: